About Alison Donaldson

 Apart from my own blog on human relating, I am now working on a book on the same subject, which is emerging rather organically - I consciously decided not to start from an "outline".
 Each chapter takes its inspiration from a work of literature or fiction, starting with Kafka's The Castle.

-2000-2003: I experienced a watershed in my career when I undertook a doctorate in organisational change with Professor Ralph Stacey at the University of Hertfordshire.
+In 2000, I experienced a watershed in my career when I embarked on a doctorate in organisational change with Professor Ralph Stacey at the University of Hertfordshire.
 This introduced me to a completely different way of thinking about management, leadership, change and communication, informed by new thinking on complexity and emergence.
 My thesis title was "The part played by writing in the organisational conversation".
+Before that, during the 1990s, I had been working as an independent writer, consultant and writing coach.

 Doctor of Management in organisational change (with Professor Ralph Stacey at the Business School, University of Hertfordshire, 2003)